zengzhi2015/Udacity-MLND/Capstone/Report.md

 The other self-crafted dataset is used to train the regression network.
 The samples of this dataset are very similar to the positive samples in the region proposal dataset with the labels being the center shifts.
 Usually, the output of the regression network is the locations of the bounding boxes.
 However, for the number recognition task, only the center location but not the whole region of a digit matters a lot.
 Therefore, I only train the regression network for calculating the center shift.

 The code for generating this dataset is also written in Matlab and can be found in this [file](./program/regression_data_generator_noclass.m).
-Following is a visualization of some samples in this dataset.
+Figure 6 is a visualization of some samples in this dataset.

-![alt text][image6]

-Figure 6.
-Samples of the regression dataset.
+![Samples of the regression dataset.][image6]

 The title of each image is the center shifts along the x and y direction in pixels.
 One can observe that the shift values are not strictly accurate.
 This is because the original bounding boxes provided by the SVHN dataset are not manually crafted.
 Hence, this may cause inaccuracy of the regression network.
 Fortunately, the regression network is used to fine tune the region proposal network.
 Therefore the inaccuracy of the regression network would not influence the overall performance too much.

 The SVHN dataset has also provided us with images containing whole house numbers.
 However, the sizes of these images are not identical.
 This contradicts with the requirement that the input of a neural network should be fixed.
 To solve this problem, I just re-scale each image so that the height of a number is roughly 32 pixels.
 Then, I pad or crop the images so that all images have the same size of 96x192 pixels.
 The code for generating this dataset is also written in Matlab and can be found in this [file](./program/fixed_scale_test_gen.m).
-The following is a picture illustrating modified samples.
+Figure 7 is a picture illustrating modified samples.

-![alt text][image7]

-Figure 7.
-Samples of the modified whole number dataset.
+![Samples of the modified whole number dataset.][image7]

 ### 2.3.
 Algorithms and techniques